Friday's Scottish Gossip

-Scottish Gossip: Celtic, Hibs, Johnson, Postecoglou, Rangers, Bassey, Strachan
+Scottish Gossip: Celtic, Hibs, Johnson, Postecoglou, Rangers, Bassey, Aberdeen, Ferguson, Strachan

 Last updated on .From the section Scottish